frnandu/nostr-mcp/README.md

 ## 🚀 Features

 - 📝 Post notes to Nostr network
+- 💬 Reply to notes and review unanswered conversations
 - 🔌 Connect to multiple relays
 - 🤖 MCP-compliant API for AI integration
 - 💸 Send Lightning zaps to Nostr users (WIP)